-Back in October 2013, Toast were approached by Twenty Twenty Television who were filming a new BBC programme with restaurateur Russell Norman, the man behind Polpo, who we’re big fans of.
-The show that they were filming follows Russell helping and advising six different couples in realising their dream of setting up a restaurant, and has just started on BBC2 on Wednesdays at 8pm, called The Restaurant Man.
+Back in October 2013, Toast was approached by Twenty Twenty Television who were filming a new BBC programme with restaurateur Russell Norman, the man behind Polpo, who we’re big fans of.
+The show that they were filming follows Russell helping and advising six different couples in realising their dream of setting up a restaurant and has just started on BBC2 on Wednesdays at 8 pm, called The Restaurant Man.

 Dave and Debbie did have a logo design for the pub, The Bell Inn, but it didn’t really get across their concept of ‘Field to Fork’ as they will be supplying most of the food for the pub from their own nearby farm, which is an amazing proposition for the clientele.
 They also had plans for a farm shop and B&B within the pub.

-After some initial discussions with Twenty Twenty we proposed that what Dave and Debbie would benefit most from was a Toast Brand Workshop, to be filmed at Toast’s offices.
-In our brand workshops we work with our clients on the fundamental requirements of the project, identifying the who, what, where, why and how and investigate the best way to engage with their various audiences.
+After some initial discussions with Twenty Twenty, we proposed that what Dave and Debbie would benefit most from was a Toast Brand Workshop, to be filmed at Toast’s offices.
+In our brand workshops, we work with our clients on the fundamental requirements of the project, identifying the who, what, where, why and how and investigating the best way to engage with their various audiences.

 Our brand workshop with Dave & Debbie was filmed by the team from Twenty Twenty and we loved every minute of it.
 It was an amazing and enjoyable experience and most importantly we grasped a thorough understanding of what Dave & Debbie were looking to achieve, their concept, offering, target market and their plans for the business.
 They were clearly passionate about their pub and what they wanted to offer to their customers, they just needed a brand identity to help get this across and support the business.

-Initial simple sketches were used to investigate a number of different ideas and then a short list was agreed before the concepts were developed digitally.
-From the initial concepts, Dave and Debbie selected one that they felt answered the brief best and through a series of developments, looking at arrangements, fonts, colours and styling we created a final brand identity that not only works for the pub, but across all aspects of their businesses.
+Initial simple sketches were used to investigate a number of different ideas and then a shortlist was agreed upon before the concepts were developed digitally.
+From the initial concepts, Dave and Debbie selected one that they felt answered the brief best and through a series of developments, looking at arrangements, fonts, colours and styling we created a final brand identity that not only works for the pub but across all aspects of their businesses.
 It aims to tie them all together in a consistent and recognisable brand style.

 We then created designs for signage, menus and stationery, staff uniforms, vehicle livery and designs for posters.

 We loved working with Twenty Twenty and Dave and Debbie on branding The Bell Inn and its related businesses.
-The end result is something that we’re really proud of, as it gave them so much more that just a logo.
-They’ve got a brand identity that is adaptable and will not only grow as their businesses grow, but will also evolve alongside commercial changes.
+The end result is something that we’re really proud of, as it gave them so much more than just a logo.
+They’ve got a brand identity that is adaptable and will not only grow as their businesses grow but will also evolve alongside commercial changes.

 ‘We wanted our food brand to hit the ground running and our customers to be instantly familiar and comfortable with it.
 Toast created a brand structure that allows us to communicate our passion for the “Farm to Fork” process that makes us unique.
 We feel the brand can grow with us and help us achieve our dreams.’